Bilal-pasha/Media-Project/src/layouts/MDX/MediaTraining/ForJournalists.md

-            fact-checking, news production, investigative reporting, how to ask probing questions in news conferences and hold public officials accountable, digital content creation, elements of live-streaming, and on Western free speech and defamation principles.
-In 2016, he designed and taught a two-week course on general news production in Pakistan as part of an initiative administered by the International Center for Journalists (ICFL) and sponsored by the U.S. State Department.
+            fact-checking, news production, investigative reporting, how to ask probing questions in news conferences and hold public officials accountable, digital content creation, elements of live-streaming, and on Western free speech and defamation principles.</p>
+            <p> In 2016, he designed and taught a two-week course on general news production in
+            Pakistan as part of an initiative administered by the International Center for Journalists (ICFL) and sponsored by the U.S. State Department.
 Mark has also spoken on panels at the preeminent